opensim-org/opensim-core/README.md

 #### Get the dependencies

-Most dependencies can be obtained via the Ubuntu software repositories.
-On each line below, we show the corresponding package.
+Most dependencies can be obtained via the Ubuntu software repositories;

-* **operating system**: Ubuntu 12.04 or later. *(See OS specific instructions under 'For the impatient' below)*
+especially if you are using Ubuntu 15.10 or later.
+On each line below, we show the Ubuntu package names for the dependencies.
+You can find instructions for specific Ubuntu versions under 'For the impatient' below.

 * **cross-platform build system**:
   [CMake](http://www.cmake.org/cmake/resources/software.html) >= 3.2;
   `cmake-gui`.